CSOIreland/T4-SDK/README.md

 **html2pdf**
-: add a wrapper around a block of code to add a download symbol which offers a pdf download
+: add a wrapper around a block of code to add a download symbol which offers a pdf download After the chart has been fixed, 'export2pdf_completed' has been applied.
+This can be used from backend side to detect when process has been finished.

 **t4_media**
 : this library contains the T4 assets of the website